Ricardosgeral/relier/README.md

 **Note:** If no monitor is available (headless *Raspberry Pi*), you have to do the following 4 simple steps to enable *SSH* in first boot.
 So, right after installing the raspbian image in the  Micro SD card:
 1. Create an empty file (in Windows use notepad, in a Linux terminal use command *touch*, in Mac use TextEdit).
-2. Save the file with name: **ssh** (preferentially with no extension, but *ssh.txt* should also work).
+2. Save the file with name: ***ssh*** (preferentially with no extension, but *ssh.txt* should also work).
 3. Copy or move that file into the *Root* of the Micro SD card.
 4. Insert the Micro SD card in the *Raspberry Pi*, and power it on.

 Access the *Raspberry Pi* directly (if you have a monitor), or via *SSH* (for example, using *Putty*).
 In this last option, you will need to know the local IP attributed to the *Raspberry Pi*!
+The default login should be:

    username: `pi`
    password: `raspberry`